thefrontside/bigtest/docs/flakty-tests.md

-# Never write a flaky test again!
+# BigTest Interactors: helping you never write a flaky test again!

 For the past few months, Frontside has been working on BigTest, a new and revolutionary testing framework.
 Testing the frontend of complex applications